 Atomistic machine learning

-Artificial intelligence and machine learning (ML) are revolutionizing all areas of knowledge, including materials research.
-Particularly in the applied sciences, substantial efforts are devoted towards producing interpretable, efficient, and robust models.
-Our work embeds physical principles into ML to improve their interpretability, robustness, and data efficiency in the field of materials science.
+Artificial intelligence (AI) and machine learning (ML) are revolutionizing all areas of knowledge, including materials research.
+Particularly in the applied sciences, substantial efforts are devoted towards understanding robustness and uncertainty in materials simulations, as well as generative models for materials science.

 Literature-enabled materials synthesis